Kelantan: Culture

 The culture of Kelantan has been influenced by Thai culture due to its location on the Thai border.
 Among the popular cultural practices are Dikir Barat, Wayang Kulit Kelantan, Wayang Kulit Melayu, Mak Yong, Menora, Main Puteri, Wau Bulan (kite-flying), Gasing (top-spinning), Silat, Tomoi, bird-singing competition and handicrafts.
 The unique Kelantan culture, Mak Yong is recognized by UNESCO.
 This ancient theatre form created by Malaysia's Malay communities combines acting, vocal and instrumental music, gestures and elaborate costumes.
 Specific to the villages of Kelantan in northwest Malaysia, where the tradition originated, Mak Yong is performed mainly as entertainment or for ritual purposes related to healing practices.

-Among the handicraft products that are songket, batik, silverware and mengkuang.
-The Kandis Resource Centre provides information on the Kelantanese wood carving.
+Among the handicraft products that are produce in Kelantan are songket, batik, silverware and mengkuang.

 Cuisine

 The Kelantanese cuisine is part of Malay cuisine but maintains its own unique identity.
 Kelantanese food makes more use of coconut milk than anywhere else in the country.
 Curries are richer, and creamier.